 Why do we complicate things so much?
 Why do we talk ‘around’ the issues so often?
 There’s so much noise.
 And it appears we don’t even realize it – software companies of all sizes and maturity, from bootstrapped startups to big-brand-multi-nationals – we all seem to step into the same trap.
 So, it hasn’t got to do with money or access to talent.

 Another thing I see is the hesitation or anxiety that we’re positioning ‘too narrow.’
-We’re afraid to lose out on an opportunity, and as such, we generalize and tone things down.
-The result: We sound like everybody else and resonate with no-one.
+We’re afraid to lose out on an opportunity, and as such, we expand our market segmentation and generalize and tone things down.
+The result: We sound like all our competitors and resonate with none of our ideal customers.

 ‘Yess!’ vs. ‘Huh?..’